-Senegal accounting & tax considerations
+Senegal accounting & tax considerations in 2021

 Since 2003, Healy Consultants Group PLC assists our Clients with timely annual legal, accounting and tax obligations in Senegal.

 - Standard corporate tax in Senegal is 30% on both local and international income for all tax-resident companies;